 Engineered fabric buildings can help logging companies protect their sizeable machinery investment, provide comfortable lodging for work crews working in remote areas, or quickly establish infrastructure needed for logging ports and hubs for the movement of local and non-local forest products being sold to domestic and international markets.

 Compared to traditional construction or modular trailers, engineered fabric structures offer many advantages including much faster assembly times and the ability to easily relocate.
-Logging companies that are subject to the whims of the market can benefit from the efficiency of fabric buildings.
+Logging companies that are subject to the whims of the market can benefit from the efficiency of tension thermoplastic membrane buildings.

 Temporary or permanent building solutions, like tensioned membrane structures, are used to assist with on-site processing, cutting, skidding, or loading of trees or logs onto trucks, or port facilities for banding, decking, round booming, rafting, roll-out scaling and sorting, reloading, de-watering inbound cargo, or container loading.